Post-operation safety time

 The solver considers the post-operation time as a soft constraint.
 This means that we will try to respect it in the plans, but if it is required to avoid planning an order late we will generate a plan that violates the constraint.
 In that case we’ll have a plan with rushed operations planned to follow each other quicker.

-There are 4 demands in this model with a different due date.
+- There are 4 sales orders in this model with a different due date.